TOP FIVE Worst Carry Guns!

 Frequently Asked Questions

-The Bersa Thunder is criticized for its poor metallurgy, leading to a high number of reported broken metal frames.
-This suggests a fundamental weakness in the firearm's construction for reliable use.
+The Bersa Thunder is primarily criticized for its poor metallurgy, with a high incidence of broken metal frames observed.
+The speaker describes the metal as looking like 'compressed sand,' indicating a potential weakness in its construction.

-Why are single action revolvers unsuitable for urban self-defense?
+Why are single-action revolvers like the Ruger Vaquero considered impractical for urban self-defense?

-What are the main issues with the Kel-Tec PMR-30 as a carry gun?
+What are the primary reliability issues with the Kel-Tec PMR-30?

-The Kel-Tec PMR-30 suffers from extreme reliability issues, earning it the nickname 'jammomatic.'
-It also has poor build quality and uses the .22 Magnum caliber, which is considered suboptimal for self-defense.
+The Kel-Tec PMR-30 is notorious for extreme reliability issues, earning it the nickname 'jammomatic.'
+It also suffers from poor build quality, using screws and glue, and employs a less-than-ideal defensive caliber (.22 Magnum).

 Related News